maxxcodess/3D_Mouse/README.md

 # 3D Mouse
 ### _Discription_

-The Project shows how we can interact with our PCs more interactivly with the use of 3-dimentional Gesture Capture.
+The Project shows how we can interact with our PCs more interactivly with the use of 3-dimentional Gesture contol.
 As Hardware we have used MPU 9250, contolled by ESP D1 mini.

 ### _Working_